AbsaOSS/generate-release-notes/README.md

 ```

 ## Features
+### Built-in
-### Release Notes Extraction Process
+#### Release Notes Extraction Process

 This action requires that your GitHub issues include comments with specific release notes.
 Here's how it works:

-#### Extraction Method
+**Extraction Method**:
-The action scans through comments on each closed issue since the last release.
+- The action scans through comments on each closed issue since the last release.
 It identifies comments that follow the specified format and extracts the content as part of the release notes.

-**Note**: The time considered for the previous release is based on its creation time.
+- The time considered for the previous release is based on its creation time.
 This means that the action will look for issues closed after the creation time of the most recent release to ensure that all relevant updates since that release are included.

-#### Comment Format
+**Comment Format**
-For an issue's contributions to be included in the release notes, it must contain a comment starting with "Release Notes" followed by the note content.
+- For an issue's contributions to be included in the release notes, it must contain a comment starting with "Release Notes" followed by the note content.
 This comment is typically added by the contributors.

-Here is an example of the content for a 'Release Notes' string, which is not case-sensitive:
+- Here is an example of the content for a 'Release Notes' string, which is not case-sensitive:
 ```
 Release Notes
 - This update introduces a new caching mechanism that improves performance by 20%.
 ```
-Using `-` as a bullet point for each note is the best practice.
+- Using `-` as a bullet point for each note is the best practice.
 The Markdown parser will automatically convert it to a list.

-These comments are not required for action functionality.
+- These comments are not required for action functionality.
 If an issue does not contain a "Release Notes" comment, it will be marked accordingly in the release notes.
 This helps maintainers quickly identify which issues need attention for documentation.

-### Contributors Mention
+#### Contributors Mention
 Along with the release note content, the action also gathers a list of contributors for each issue.
 This includes issue assignees and authors of linked pull requests' commits, providing acknowledgment for their contributions in the release notes.

-### Handling Multiple PRs
+#### Handling Multiple PRs
 If an issue is linked to multiple PRs, the action fetches and aggregates contributions from all linked PRs.

 #### No Release Notes Found
 If no valid "Release Notes" comment is found in an issue, it will be marked accordingly.
 This helps maintainers quickly identify which issues need attention for documentation.

-#### Warnings
+### Select start date for closed issues and PRs
+By set **published-at** to true the action will use the `published-at` timestamp of the latest release as the reference point for searching closed issues and PRs, instead of the `created-at` date.
+If first release, repository creation date is used.

+### Enable skipping of release notes for specific issues using label
+By set **skip-release-notes-label** to true the action will skip all issues and related PRs if they contain a label defined in configuration.
+This is useful for issues that are not relevant for release notes.

+### Enable Service Chapters
 If the `warnings` option is enabled in the action's configuration, the release notes will include sections that highlight possible issues.

 The action includes four specific warning chapters to highlight potential areas of improvement in release documentation.
 Each chapter serves a distinct purpose: